skrabe/OmegleAI/README.md

-﻿# OmegleAI - My CS50 Final Project
+# 🤖OmegleAI - My CS50 Final Project
 Welcome to my final project in CS50!
 This project uses artificial intelligence to communicate with other people on [Omegle](https://www.omegle.com/), is almost fully automated, so just sit back and relax and watch the conversations unfold.
 It offers different type of AI personas as well as a custom made persona which user can modify to his own taste.

 Video demo of the project can be accessed by [clicking here!](https://www.youtube.com/watch?v=4O2jWanQU0Q)

-# Features
+# 📝Features

 The whole script was written in [Python 3.9.13](https://www.python.org/downloads/).
 Modules used in Python were: